intelsdi-x/snap-integration-kubernetes/run/docker/README.md

 2. [Configuration of Docker container](#2-configuration-of-docker-container)

 ### 1. Getting started
 To run Snap inside Docker container you need to have Docker installed.
-First step is to download Snap repo.
+First step is to download this repo.
 All of the needed files are in the `snap-integration-kubernetes` directory.
 ```sh
 $ git clone https://github.com/intelsdi-x/snap-integration-kubernetes/
 $ cd ./snap-integration-kubernetes